r-pufky/docs/source/networking/ubiquiti/example-vlan-network/unifi-controller-vlan.rst

 ******************
 Add all VLANS using the :ref:`VLAN Table <vlan-table>`.

-.. ubiquiti:: Default LAN Network
+.. gui::   Default LAN Network
+  :label:  Ubiquiti
   :path:   ⚙ --> Networks --> LAN
   :value0: ☑, Corporate
   :value1: ☑, LAN
   :value2: Gateway/Subnet, 10.1.1.1/24
   :value3: Domain Name, {DOMAIN}
   :value4: › ☐, Enable IGMP Snooping
   :value5: DHCP Server, {NONE}
   :value6: › ☐, Enable DHCP gaurding
   :value7: › ☐, Enable UPnP LAN
   :value8: IPv6 Interface Type, {NONE}

   .. warning::
     This will be the default network when new devices are discovered before they are adopted.
 This is also the untagged :term:`Management VLAN` network.
 Configure with :term:`Management VLAN` settings.

-.. ubiquiti:: Create All VLAN Networks
+.. gui::   Create All VLAN Networks
+  :label:  Ubiquiti
   :path:   ⚙ --> Networks --> Create New Network
   :value0: Name, Wired
   :value1: ☑, VLAN Only
   :value2: VLAN, 2

   .. note::
     Add all VLANS using the :ref:`VLAN Table <vlan-table>`. :term:`Management